Schepp/schepp.dev/posts/css-masking.md

 ## Final Words

 I admit it wasn't the shortest of all articles but I hope I got you interested in playing around with masks on the web.
 So if you happen to create some decent stuff with the aforementioned techniques please leave a link under this post or drop us a note on Twitter.
-Also if you have any further questions regarding masks, don't hesitate to give us a shout.
+Also if you have any further questions regarding masks, don't hesitate to give me a shout.

 _This blog post was originally published at [thenittygritty.co/css-masking](http://thenittygritty.co/css-masking)_